mxaddict/www.codedmaster.com/content/ttk/_index.md

 ## Our Courses

+- **Install Rust**: Get your computer ready for coding!
+This course guides you through installing Rust on your Linux, Windows, or macOS computer.
 - **Quest App (Rust)**: Embark on your first coding adventure!
 Learn Rust by building your very own command-line Quest App.
 You'll learn how programs talk, listen, remember things, and much more!